SPP Targets:

 Social and Ethical Procurement:

-The City of Oslo is the "Fairtrade capital" of Norway and became the first public player in Norway to offer garments made from fairtrade-certified cotton to the health sector through the joint venture agreement for washing and renting workwear and institutional clothing.
-Through our membership at Ethical Trade Norway, the City of Oslo wishes to signal a strengthened commitment to work for ethical trade through procurement.
-Our annual member report to Ethical Trade Norway 2022 is available at the Report Database at www.etiskhandel.no.
+Through our membership in Ethical Trade Norway, the City of Oslo demonstrates a strengthened commitment to ethical trade through procurement.
+Our annual member report to Ethical Trade Norway for 2023 is available in the Report Database at www.etiskhandel.no

 Labour Crime and Social Dumping:

 The City of Oslo continues to be at the forefront in fighting social dumping, work related crime, and ensuring decent labour conditions for workers in our domestic and global supply chains.
 The model is a comprehensive framework of measures and requirements to help combat social dumping, and to promote decent working conditions, using public procurement as a strategic tool.
-More than 5 years have passed since the city adopted and introduced the first version of the"Oslo-model".

-In addition the Oslo Model of 2023 have a heightened focus on contract management, and have instructions not only for the suppliers but also for the buyers in the city’s entities.
-It is a continuous work to further develop and implement the model.
+In addition the Oslo Model of 2023 has a heightened focus on contract management, and has instructions not only for the suppliers but also for the buyers in the city’s entities.